Learning is the Only Thing that Counts and Time Must Be a Variable Resource

 • Will utilize quizzes, tests, and other assessments, not for the purpose of assigning grades, but rather to signal whether a student is ready to move forward to next lessons in possession of the pre-requisite knowledge and skills success on future lessons will require.

-• When the test results signal that a student is not ready for the next lesson, the expectation will be that teachers take a step back with students, and reteach the lesson, provide more time, help, and practice in learning from their mistakes and,
+• When the test results signal that a student is not ready for the next lesson, the expectation will be that teachers will take a step back with students, and reteach the lesson, provide more time, help, and practice in learning from their mistakes and,

-• When deemed ready, give students do-over opportunities to demonstrate that they are ready to move forward, well prepared for success on the next lesson in that subject area.
+• When a student is deemed ready, give them do-over opportunities to demonstrate that they are ready to move forward, well prepared for success on the next lesson in that subject area.
 Learning is the only thing that counts and that should be counted.

 Our objective also includes helping students develop character by viewing behavior problems as an opportunity to do more than admonish and discipline.
 We must both teach and provide affirmation while asking students to work on their behavior.
-We must, also, ask what we can do to help?
+Teachers must play the role of mentor and ask what they can do to help?
 Helping children overcome difficulties helps create strong bonds.

 These are opportunities to help students accept responsibility for the construction of solid academic and emotional foundations from which they can pursue whatever goals and aspirations they set for themselves.